Skip to main content

 /agent skills

-Skills installed via registry are saved in ~/.chatcli/skills/<name>/SKILL.md as V2 packages and are immediately available for use with agents.
-ChatCLI supports multiple simultaneous registries (ChatCLI.dev, ClawHub, corporate registries) with parallel fan-out search.
+Skills installed via registry are saved in ~/.chatcli/skills/<name>/SKILL.md as V2 packages and are immediately available for agents.
+ChatCLI supports multiple registries simultaneously (ChatCLI.dev, ClawHub, corporate registries) with fan-out parallel search.
 See Skill Registry for full details.

 Dispatch as Worker (Multi-Agent)